bbauska/CSS-Notes4Pros/README.md

   <b>border-bottom</b>: 100px solid black;
 }</code></pre>

-With changing the border sides, the orientation of the trapezoid can be adjusted.
+<p>With changing the border sides, the orientation of the trapezoid can be adjusted.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch38-2">Section 38.2: Triangles</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To create a CSS triangle define an element with a width and height of 0 pixels.
+<p>To create a CSS triangle define an element with a width and height of 0 pixels.
 The triangle shape will be formed using border properties.
 For an element with 0 height and width the 4 borders (top, right, bottom, left) each form a triangle.
-Here&apos;s an element with 0 height/width and 4 different colored borders.
+Here&apos;s an element with 0 height/width and 4 different colored borders.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 229.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left" width="100%">